Where to stay in Tikehau? Our complete guide

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

 I’m back with a new article about Polynesia!
-Lately, I’ve written several accommodation guides for islands/atolls such as Rangiroa.
-We keep getting more and more requests and we don’t want to mess up the lodging choices for a trip to Polynesia.
-This time, I’m giving you everything you need to know about where to stay in Tikehau.
-In the heart of the Tuamotu archipelago, this atoll is really worth a visit!
+Lately, I’ve been writing several accommodation guides for islands and atolls such as Rangiroa.
+You keep asking us for more help, and choosing the right place to stay is not something you want to get wrong on a trip to Polynesia.
+This time, I’m sharing everything you need to know about where to stay in Tikehau.
+Set in the heart of the Tuamotu archipelago, this atoll is truly worth adding to your itinerary!

 I’ll admit, it’s a little less famous than Rangiroa and Fakarava.
-But it’s just as stunning to discover: between its crystal-clear turquoise lagoon, its motus and its dive spots teeming with marine life.
-If you go, you’ll no doubt get the chance to see manta rays (depending on the season), a multitude of corals, turtles and of course sharks!
-I can tell you we resurface with our heads full of images.
-What struck me most is the calm and peaceful setting of Tikehau!
-You really take the time to soak up the easy-going Polynesian lifestyle.
-That said, there are plenty of things to do in Tikehau.
-The atoll is 340 km from Tahiti, roughly a one-hour flight.
-If you’re planning a Tuamotu stop, I recommend spending a few days in Tikehau.
+But it’s just as beautiful to discover, with its crystal-clear turquoise lagoon, motus, and dive sites full of marine life.
+If you go, there’s a good chance you’ll see manta rays (depending on the season), plenty of coral, turtles, and, of course, sharks!
+I can tell you, you come back to the surface with your head full of images.
+What struck me most was the calm, peaceful atmosphere of Tikehau.
+You really take the time to soak up the easygoing Polynesian lifestyle.
+That said, there are still plenty of things to do in Tikehau.
+The atoll is 308 km from Tahiti, with a flight time of about 55 minutes.
+If you’re planning a stop in the Tuamotu Islands, I recommend spending a few days in Tikehau.

-If I’ve already convinced you to discover this superb atoll, the rest of this article should interest you!
+If I’ve already convinced you to discover this beautiful atoll, the rest of this article should be useful!
 The goal is to give you a selection of the best places to stay in Tikehau.
-Even though it’s a small atoll, you can find both luxury hotels and family-run guesthouses.
-In short, there’s something for every taste and every budget.
-In other words, everyone should find what they’re looking for.
-And, as usual, we select lodgings we’ve tested ourselves and/or through friends and relatives.
+Even though it’s a small atoll, you’ll find both luxury hotels and family-run guesthouses.
+In short, there’s something for different tastes and budgets, so everyone should be able to find a stay that works for them.
+And, as usual, we select places we’ve tested ourselves and/or through friends and family.
 We’re really sharing our honest feedback!

 Are you planning your trip to French Polynesia?